 - They are more compact growing

-Plus, I believe most beginners would do well to start with the evergreen kinds.
+I believe most beginners would do well to start with the evergreen azaleas.

-Azalea Mollis is the most popular of the deciduous type and would be a good type to try next, followed by some of the less common deciduous species and varieties.
+Azalea Mollis is the most popular of the deciduous shrub types.
+It would be a good type to try next, followed by some of the less common deciduous Azalea species and varieties.

-The evergreen Kurume and Kaempferi varieties make up our own collection, which range in color from pure white to deepest red.
+The evergreen Kurume and Kaempferi varieties make up our own collection.
+The colors range from pure white to deepest red.

-We found it easy to work out effective color schemes with these plants and have never been confronted by problems of clashing colors.
+We found it easy to work out effective color schemes with these plants.
+We have never faced by problems of clashing colors.

-There seems to be no limit, in fact, to the uses to which these plants can be put.
+There seems to be no limit, to the uses where azalea plants can be planted.

-The cultural requirements of azaleas are simple but specific – they’re easy to provide but they must be provided.
-All azaleas must have an acid soil (pH 4.5 – 6.0) and they must have a soil that drains well.
+The cultural requirements of azaleas are simple but specific.
+They are easy to provide but they must be provided.

-In an alkaline soil their leaves turn yellow for want of iron and in a waterlogged soil their roots suffocate for want of air.
+In alkaline soil Azaleas exhibit yellow leaves for their lack of iron.
+In a waterlogged soil, their roots suffocate for want of air.

 Mulching Azalea Bushes